aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/document-conversion/convert-all-files-in-a-folder/_index.md

 ![todo:image_alt_text](convert-all-files-in-a-folder_4.png)

-When you select multiple items in a document library view, you can convert or combine selected the items only.
+When you select several items in a document library view, you can convert or combine selected the items only.

 **The list of files to combine is populated with the files selected in the document library.**